 After the period for the parties to provide any written response as specified above has expired, the investigator will complete a written investigation report that fairly summarizes the various steps taken during the investigation, summarizes the relevant evidence collected, lists material facts on which the parties agree, and lists material facts on which the parties do not agree.
-When the investigation report is complete, the investigator will transmit a copy to the
+When the investigation report is complete, the investigator will transmit a copy to the Title IX Coordinator.
+The investigator will also transmit the investigation report to each party and their advisor, in either electronic or hard copy form.
+The parties and their advisors are provided the report for the purposes of this complaint resolution process and may not disseminate the report to the public.

-XXIII.
+XXIV.
 Adjudication